 1990-2010 was a pivotal period for military and civilian drone development

-Mini and micro versions of UAVs were introduced in 1990, and, the famous Predator drone was introduced in 2000.
+Mini- and micro-versions of UAVs were introduced in 1990, and the famous Predator drone was introduced in 2000.
 This was used in Afghanistan to launch missiles and in the search of Osama Bin Laden.
-In the following years, a number of small-sized, fixed-wing surveillance drones such as Raven, Wasp, and Puma were developed by AeroVironment Inc.
+In the following years, several small-sized, fixed-wing surveillance drones such as Raven, Wasp, and Puma were developed by AeroVironment Inc.

-Raven is currently used in a number of countries, with tens of thousands of units deployed.
+Raven is used in several countries, with tens of thousands of units deployed.

 However, consumer applications were slow to start, with very small numbers of people applying for permits in the first few years.

-The last 10 years or so have seen a huge explosion in drone innovation and commercial interest.
-While prior to this, drones were primarily used for military purposes or hobbyists, beginning in the early-2010s, a host of new uses were proposed for drones, including their use as delivery vehicles.
+The last ten years have seen a huge explosion in drone innovation and commercial interest.
+While before this, drones were primarily used for military purposes or hobbyists; beginning in the early-2010s, a host of new uses were proposed for drones, including their use as delivery vehicles.

-By the middle of the decade, the FAA was seeing a massive growth in demand for drone permits, with around 1000 commercial drone permits issued in 2015.
+By the middle of the decade, the FAA saw a massive growth in demand for drone permits, with around 1000 commercial drone permits issued in 2015.